TonsOfFunn/Py7h0n/README.md

 # Py7h0n
-C0d1ng:  REPO for Python 3.6 scripting
+Python 3.6 repo for netsec research and tools.